localstack/docs/content/en/user-guide/integrations/sdks/javascript/index.md

   .catch((error) => console.error(error));

-/* By default, @aws-sdk/client-s3 will using virtual host addressing (http://<bucket-name>.s3.localhost.localstack.cloud:4566/<key-name>).
-To allow those requests to be directed to LocalStack, you need to set a specific endpoint.
-If this is not possible, you can set the special S3 configuration flag to use path addressing instead (http://s3.localhost.localstack.cloud:4566/<bucket-name>/<key-name>).
-You can read S3 documentation to learn more about the different endpoints.
+// By default, @aws-sdk/client-s3 will using virtual host addressing (http://<bucket-name>.s3.localhost.localstack.cloud:4566/<key-name>).
+// To allow those requests to be directed to LocalStack, you need to set a specific endpoint.
-*/
-const { S3Client, ListBucketsCommand } = require('@aws-sdk/client-s3');
+// If this is not possible, you can set the special S3 configuration flag to
+// use path addressing instead (http://s3.localhost.localstack.cloud:4566/<bucket-name>/<key-name>).
+// You can read S3 documentation to learn more about the different endpoints.

-const s3Client = new S3({
+const s3 = new S3({
   region: 'us-east-1',
   forcePathStyle: true, // If you want to use virtual host addressing of buckets, you can remove `forcePathStyle: true`.
   endpoint: 'http://s3.localstack.localhost.cloud:4566',
   credentials: {
     accessKeyId: 'test',